 Head of Studio: Lucy Bleach (Hobart)

-Academic Staff: Dr Colin Langridge (Hobart); Dr Steven Carson (Launceston)
+Academic Staff: Dr Colin Langridge and Anthony Johnson (Hobart); Dr Steven Carson (Launceston)

 If you would like to discuss your own practice or ambitions, contact our Sculpture studio to arrange a one-on-one consultation today.

 Hobart.
 Located on the ground floor of the Hunter Street campus in Hobart, the Sculpture studio includes a wax room, plaster room, kiln area, clay room, courtyard garden area for large scale outdoor works and an open plan first year space containing storage space, work desks and benches.
 The studio is well equipped to handle large scale and/or heavy works with loading bays, cranes and various trolley systems.